 The Fubo’s Pro package also includes access to ESPN, Fox Sports, NBC Sports Network, and several college networks like ACC Network, Big Ten Network, and SEC Network.
 It even lets viewers catch live local NFL games on Fox and NBC, along with a host of entertainment, lifestyle, and news channels.

-NFL Network and NFL RedZone on Hulu + Live TV
+NFL Network & NFL RedZone on Hulu + Live TV

-Hulu + Live TV offers more than 85 channels, including the NFL Network, for $69.99/mo.
-NFL RedZone is available as part of the Sports add-on package for an additional $9.99/mo.
+Hulu + Live TV offers more than 90 channels, including the NFL Network, for $76.99 per month.
+NFL RedZone is available as part of the Sports add-on package for an additional $9.99 per month.

 A subscription to Hulu + Live TV comes with unlimited cloud DVR storage.
 The package includes two simultaneous screens, but this can be increased to unlimited screens at home and three screens when away for $9.99/mo.
 A subscription also includes access to Hulu’s massive library of on-demand shows and movies.
 Plus, a subscription to ESPN+ and Disney+ as part of The Disney Bundle.

-In addition to the NFL Network, the package includes the CBS Sports Network, ESPN, Fox Sports, and the NBC Sports Network.
+In addition to the NFL Network, the package includes the CBS Sports Network, ESPN, and Fox Sports.
 For lovers of the college game, the Big Ten Network, ESPNU, ESPN College Extra, and the SEC Network are available.

 Vidgo is a live-streaming service with two packages.
 The English Plus plan has more than 110 live channels for $69.99/mo.
 Upgrading to the English Premier plan, which includes more than 150 channels, costs $84.99/mo.
 Both packages offer the NFL Network and NFL RedZone.
 Plus, the service offer the Ultimate package for $99.99/mo. which includes NFLN, NFL RedZone and all the English & Spanish channels Vidgo has to offer.